unChaz/sci-fi-5e/docs/rules/feats.md

 When you gain this feat, choose one o f the following damage types: acid, cold, fire, lightning, or concussive.
 Tek Skills you cast ignore resistance to damage o f the chosen type.
 In addition, when you roll damage for a tek skill you cast that deals damage of that type, you can treat any 1 on a damage die as a 2.
 You can select this feat multiple times.
 Each time you do so, you must choose a different damage type.

 #### GRAPPLER
-*Prerequisite: Physique 13 or higher*
+*Prerequisite: Strength 13 or higher*

 You've developed the skills necessary to hold your own in close-quarters grappling.
 You gain the following benefits:
 - You have advantage on attack rolls against a creature you are grappling.